-7.8.1 Redpoint Format Lead/Top Rope competitions may be either Classic Redpoint Format competitions or Modified Redpoint Format competitions.

-- 7.8.2 Classic Redpoint Format competitions shall be subject to the following Rules: - a) The Jury President, in consultation with the Event Organizer shall have the Head Routesetter prepare a set of routes wherein every competitor may be scored for any route in the competition.
-A minimum of twenty (20) routes in total should be set, though this minimum may be waived by Sport Discretion (Rule 1.9.2) based on a timely request of the Event Organizer. - b) In the Classic Redpoint Format, competitors have the goal of completing the highest value routes, where each route has a unique value. - c) A competitor's final score shall be the cumulative value of their top three (3) completed routes, with a 5-point deduction for each (failed) attempt of those routes before the competitor reaches the top, and competitors shall be ranked in descending order of such cumulative value. - d) Each route will be worth a specific number of points based on that route's anticipated rating/difficulty.
+- 7.8.1 Redpoint Format Lead/Top Rope competitions may be either Classic Redpoint Format competitions or Modified Redpoint Format competitions. - 7.8.2 Classic Redpoint Format competitions shall be subject to the following Rules: - a) The Jury President, in consultation with the Event Organizer shall have the ChiefHead Routesetter prepare a set of routes wherein every competitor may be scored for any route in the competition.
+A minimum of twenty (20) routes in total should be set, though this minimum may be waived by Sport Discretion (Rule 1.9.2) based on a timely request of the Event Organizer. - b) In the Classic Redpoint Format, competitors have the goal of completing the highest value routes, where each route has a unique value. - c) A competitor's final score shall be the cumulative value of their top three (3) completed routes, with a 5-point deduction for each (failed) attempt of those routes before the competitor reaches the top, and competitors shall be ranked in descending order of such cumulative value, where two competitors with the same cumulative value shall be ranked by: - i) ascending order of total number of attempts on such top three (3) completed routes; - ii) descending order of the value of the competitors' fourth (4th) highest completed route; then - iii) ascending order of number of attempts on such fourth (4th) highest completed route; and so on. - d) Each route will be worth a specific number of points based on that route's anticipated rating/difficulty.
 The following chart lists the point values that must be awarded to a competitor upon successful completion of the route.
 Note: If the competition has more than forty (40) routes, then the point values shall remain consistent with the chart below, extrapolating from the 100-point increments outlined.